-Archive backups are made which are either of the online GlobalSign system or the offline system.
-Online backups are duplicated weekly, and each backup is stored in a location which is different from the original online system.
+Online backups are duplicated on a regular basis, and each backup is stored in a location which is different from the original online system.
 One backup is stored in a fire rated media safe.
 An offline backup is taken at the end of any key ceremony (with the exception of any encrypted material which is stored separately in line with key ceremony procedures) and stored in an off-site location within 30 days of the ceremony.